Moroccan Chicken Tagine is a classic North African dish similar to a stew. Tagine is also the name of the clay vessel where the dish is cooked.

 Moroccan Chicken Tagine is a highly versatile dish ; you can use meat (normally lamb), chicken or even vegetables or fish.
 The method of preparation and cooking time will vary accordingly.
 The slow cooking process infuses the meat or vegetables with rich incredible flavors that burst out as soon as you take a bite.
 According to my Moroccan friend, the spices vary from region to region, mostly due to local taste and customs.

 My Moroccan friend also explained to me in detail how in some cases fruit such as lemons(prepared in a special way) and apricots can also be part of a tagine.
 He did tell me however, that apricots are found most likely in a beef or lamb tagine.

 If you do not own a tagine dish, don’t worry; you can certainly make this in a deep skillet or a crock pot and then serve it in a bowl.
 I am fortunate enough to have one of these beautiful cooking devices, courtesy of my mother in law.
-Mine came from Williams Sonoma, but other kitchen stores like Sur La Table also carry it.
+Mine came from Williams Sonoma, but other kitchen stores like Sur La Table and Amazon also carry it.

 A Moroccan Tagine is certainly a nice addition to any recipe collection.
 It is exotic enough to bring an element of interest to your next family dinner or dinner party; and simple enough as to not intimidate the finicky guest.

 So, next time you host a dinner party and your friends ask “What’s for dinner” You can confidently reply ” Moroccan Tagine, of course!”

 One note on the photo above: This picture was taken just before I added the thinly sliced potatoes to give you an idea on the color of the dish when fully cooked.
 You can then just add the potatoes in layers all around the dish, replace the lid and cook until tender.
 (Did you really want to see a picture of a bunch of potatoes covering the colorful food?)